-3 takeaways from Miami baseball’s opening series
+Takeaways from Miami baseball’s opening series

 “Honestly, [Serafino Brito] was throwing a lot of sliders in my first at-bat,” Toral said.
 “I was going into my second at-bat seeing slider, and I got a good piece of it.”

-The Archbishop McCarthy product became the first Hurricane since Zack Collins in 2014 to blast a home run for his first collegiate hit and only the second Cane since 2006, when MLB All-Star Yonder Alonso accomplished the feat.
+The Archbishop McCarthy product became the first Hurricane to blast a home run for his first collegiate hit since Zack Collins in 2014.
+The two are the only Canes to accomplish the feat since MLB All-Star Yonder Alonso in 2006.

 Willy Escala and Freddy Zamora flashed the leather up the middle but failed to swing the bat well.
 The duo combined for three hits.
 Raymond Gil also had a quiet series with two hits – one being a double – and six strikeouts.